MCAS and POTS: Undertanding the connection

 Why misdiagnosis happens

-Keeping a consistent symptom log, including timing, triggers, and severity, can help doctors recognize patterns and confirm whether both conditions may be involved.
+Keeping a consistent symptom log, including timing, triggers, medications, and flare patterns, can help healthcare providers identify recurring trends and better understand whether MCAS, POTS, or another overlapping condition may be involved.

 How to manage MCAS and POTS